University of Barcelona: 1714 and the relocation to Cervera

-"The University of Barcelona was closed by the Bourbon dynasty after the War of the Spanish Succession from 1714 until 1837."
+1837 and the return to Barcelona

 The university was restored to Barcelona during the liberal revolution during the reign of Isabella II.
 In 1837, the University of Cervera was transferred to Barcelona, the capital of the principality.
-From that moment forth it was recognized as the cultural home of the four Catalonia and the Balearic Islands.
+From that moment forth it was recognized as the cultural home of the four Catalan provinces and the Balearic Islands.

+Façade of the Convent of Carme where the university was housed until the construction of Rogent's new building.

-On its return the University was housed initially in the Convent of Carme, which had been disestablished a few years earlier.
+On its return the university was housed initially in the Convent of Carme, which had been disestablished a few years earlier.
 Here the Faculties of Canon Law, Law and Theology were provisionally installed.
 The Faculty of Medicine took up residence in the Royal Academy of Medicine, next door to the Hospital of Santa Creu.
 Thus, all the Faculties were now located in just two streets – carrer Hospital and carrer del Carme.

+Elies Rogent's Neo-Romanesque building around 1870 right after its completion.

-The inadequate nature of these premises soon gave rise to the need to construct a larger home for the University, and in 1863, work began on Elies Rogent's new building, though it would not be fully completed until 1882.
+The inadequate nature of these premises soon gave rise to the need to construct a larger home for the university, and in 1863, work began on Elies Rogent's new building, though it would not be fully completed until 1882.
 Its construction was to have major repercussions for the city, since it was one of the first buildings to be raised outside the ancient city walls.

 Work on the building lasted for more than twenty years, although by 1871 the first lectures were being given there.
 The clock and the iron bell housed in the tower in the Pati de Lletres— the "Patio of the Arts"— were installed in 1881.
 Complementing the building work, sculptures and paintings were commissioned either directly from artists of repute or awarded in open competition.

+Buildings of the School of Medicine built at the turn of the 20th century.

 Medical sciences continued to be taught at the former Hospital of Santa Creu i Sant Pau.
 In 1879, the Faculty of Medicine was presented with a project for a new hospital, and after many changes in the plans and suggested locations, it was eventually installed in the Hospital Clinic on the eastern side of the city's Eixample district in 1900.
 Today, Medicine is also taught on the Bellvitge Campus and at the Hospital of Sant Joan de Déu.

+20th century to present day

 The natural growth of the University of Barcelona has given rise to the need to undertake large-scale building work to meet the growing demands made by student numbers that were unthinkable in the nineteenth century.
 In response to this growth, the university district of Pedralbes was begun in 1952.
 The first building to be completed on this new city campus was the Faculty of Pharmacy in 1956, alongside the Sant Raimond de Penyafort and the Verge de Montserrat Halls of Residence.